Intermittent fasting and low-carb diets share crucial goals and benefits. They put you into ketosis, help burn fat, and lower blood sugar and insulin.

-Since the excess of insulin leads to weight gain, both low-carb and intermittent fasting are practical approaches to weight loss.
+Since excess insulin leads to weight gain, both low-carb and intermittent fasting are practical approaches to weight loss.

-Therefore, it has long been no secret that low-carb diets can reduce weight, especially abdominal fat (Volek et al. 200415).
+Therefore, it is no secret that low-carb diets can reduce weight, especially abdominal fat (Volek et al. 200415).

-Since protein also increases insulin levels, it makes sense to reduce protein and increase healthy fats in the diet in return.
+Since protein also increases insulin levels, reducing protein and increasing healthy fats in the diet makes sense.
 The bottom line is a ketogenic diet:

 - 75-80% fat